nchekwa/python-netbox-onboarding/README.md

 # HowTo
-- check diagram folder to see example of topology
+- check diagram folder for topology example
-- check 'variables' file to set what you need
+- check 'config/variables.yaml' file to set what you need

 # Run
 - edit variables (you can add additional parameters from API syntax)